rsksmart/devportal-1.0/rif/rns/libs/javascript/Getting-started.md

 const rns = new RNS(web3)
 ```

-> If running the code in a webpage, don't need to copy the first two lines with the `import` statements, just instantiate them from the global scope.
+> Remember that if you are running the code in a webpage, no `import` statements are needed, just instantiate the libs made available in the global scope.

 > Find instructions in the [advanced usage](/rif/rns/libs/javascript/Advanced-usage/) section if running local or custom blockchains.